Security Audit

 Smart Contract Security testing takes 7-10 days to complete.
 The timeline may differ slightly based on the nature and scope of the test.

-2. How much does a security audit cost?
+2. How much does a smart contract audit cost?

 3. Why choose Astra for Security Audit?